THE FAMILY AND

 OUR CHILD LAW TEAM

 Our Family and Child Care team has a local and national reputation for its work in all aspects of child and family law.
 We are committed to providing a thorough, high-quality service to our clients.
 We have a number of members of staff who specialise in the law related to children and are accredited Law Society Children Panel members.
 We have staff who can advise on all aspects of children’s welfare, including where they live and who they should see, and matters such as adoption and child abduction.
-Members of our Child Law team speak a number of languages, including Italian, Spanish, Swahili, Urdu, Punjabi and Hindi.
+Members of our Child Law team speak a number of languages, including French, Italian, Spanish and Swahili.

-The Child Law team consists of Joint Heads of Department Sheila Donn and Beverley King, consultant Claire Turney, and solicitors Denise Hoilette, Guiseppe de Sica, Somia Siddiq, Linda Lusingu and Joanna Walker.
-The team is supported by trainee solicitor Ceylan Kahya.
+The Child Law team consists of Joint Heads of Department Sheila Donn, Beverley King, Sephona Isaacs Polson and Lucy Verity, consultants Claire Turney, Corraine Sadd and Beth Prince, and solicitors Denise Hoilette, Guiseppe de Sica, Linda Lusingu, Ipeleng Mohajane, Tom Wright and Joanna Walker.
+The team is supported by trainee solicitor Ceylan Kahya and paralegals Sarah Fincham and Karris Donegal-Webb.

 Our dedicated staff have been closely involved with various campaigning groups and charities, including Gingerbread, Refuge, Family Rights Group, The Grandparents’ Association and the Who Cares Trust, which gives a voice to children in care.
 We also provide pro bono advice and law student training at London South Bank University Legal Advice Clinic.